United States v. Washington: Seufert Bros. Co. v. United States

-State attempts to regulate Indigenous tribes fishing
+State attempts to regulate Indian tribes fishing

 Tulee v.
 Washington

 In Tulee v.
 Washington, the United States Supreme Court once again ruled on the treaty rights of the Yakama tribe.
 In 1939, Sampson Tulee, a Yakama, was arrested for fishing without a state fishing license.
 The United States government immediately filed for a writ of habeas corpus on Tulee's behalf, which was denied on procedural grounds because he had not yet been tried in state court and had not exhausted his appeals.
-Tulee was convicted in state court, which was upheld by the Washington Supreme Court on the grounds that the state's sovereignty allowed it to impose a fee on Indigenous people who were fishing outside the reservation.
+Tulee was convicted in state court, which was upheld by the Washington Supreme Court on the grounds that the state's sovereignty allowed it to impose a fee on Indians who were fishing outside the reservation.
 The United States Supreme Court reversed, stating "we are of the opinion that the state is without power to charge the Yakamas a fee for fishing".

 Puyallup cases

 Following the Tulee decision, there were three United States Supreme Court decisions involving the Puyallup tribe.
 The first was Puyallup Tribe v.
 Department of Game of Washington, (Puyallup I) which involved a state ban on the use of nets to catch steelhead trout and salmon.
 Despite the ban, the tribes continued to use nets based on their treaty rights.
 Justice William Douglas delivered the opinion of the court which said that the treaty did not prevent state regulations that were reasonable and necessary under a fish conservation scheme, provided the regulation was not discriminatory.

 After being remanded to determine if the regulations were not discriminatory, the case returned to the United States Supreme Court in Department of Game of Washington v.
 Puyallup Tribe (Puyallyp II).
 Again, Justice Douglas wrote the opinion for the court, but this time he struck down the state restrictions as discriminatory.
-Douglas noted that the restrictions for catching steelhead trout with nets had remained, and was a method used only by the Indigenous peoples, whereas hook and line fishing was allowed but was used only by non-Indigenous people.
+Douglas noted that the restrictions for catching steelhead trout with nets had remained, and was a method used only by the tribes, whereas hook and line fishing was allowed but was used only by non-tribal people.
 As such, the effect of the regulation allocated all of the steelhead trout fishing to sport anglers, and none to the tribes.

 The third case, Puyallup Tribe, Inc. v.
 Department of Game of Washington (Puyallup III), was decided in 1977.
 Members of the Puyallup Tribe filed suit, arguing that under the doctrine of sovereign immunity, Washington state courts lacked jurisdiction to regulate fishing activities on tribal reservations.
 Writing for a majority of the court, Justice John Paul Stevens held that, despite the tribe's sovereign immunity, the state could regulate the harvest of steelhead trout in the portion of the river that ran through the Puyallup Reservation as long as the state could base its decision and apportionment on conservation grounds.